Handbook

 Athletics

-Jefferson County High School is a member of the Tennessee Secondary School Athletic Association (TSSAA).
+Jefferson County High School is a member of the Tennessee Secondary School Athletic Association (TSSAA), competing in 6A football and in 4A in all other sports.
 This is the governing body for all high school athletics in Tennessee.

 Eligibility